 The more you wash your clothes, the more quickly they’ll wear out.
 And you’re wasting water, electricity and your own time doing it.
 There’s just no upside to washing your clothes too often.

-Most clothes are clean after a wearing – especially if you only wore them for a few hours.
+Most clothes are still clean after a wearing – especially if you only wore them for a few hours.
 Many of us can get at least two wearings out of most clothing items before needing to launder them.

 Of course, there is a secret to how this works: you need to hang up your clothes.
 If you toss your clothes in the floor in a heap, they’ll get stinky faster from that than from you wearing them.